Life In Boarding

 The following should be done on a Thursday morning straight after breakfast, by 08H00.

 - The matrons on weekend duty should be identified.

-- Final weekend numbers should be handed to Catering Manager.
+- Final weekend numbers should be handed to Head of Boarding to forward to the Catering Manager.

 - This should be accompanied by the times that breakfast and lunch will be served.